Cherreads

 The scream had come from the hills.

-Will was already moving before the echo died, the fractured rib grinding like broken glass inside his chest with every stride.
+Will was already moving before the echo died.
+His fractured rib drove a cold, jagged spike into his lung with every stride.
 Khan called directions from behind his sternum, a cold presence sliding across their synaptic bridge.

 Left.
 Follow the dry creek bed, faster than the slope.

 Will took the left without breaking stride.
-He'd stopped asking why three directions ago.
+He had stopped asking why three directions ago.

 The hills were dense.
-Real wilderness, a hundred thousand years of doing exactly what it wanted.
+It was real wilderness, a hundred thousand years of doing exactly what it wanted.
 Roots broke through everywhere.
 Trees grew at stubborn angles.
 Will moved fast, reading the ground the way the Tutorial had taught him: weight forward, eyes ahead.

 His ash-stained hand shot out and grabbed a branch to haul himself up a steep section.
 It held.
-The branch beside it — the one he had almost grabbed — snapped away from the trunk the moment his weight cleared, falling silently into the dark below.
+The branch beside it snapped away from the trunk the moment his weight cleared, falling silently into the dark below.

 Will didn't notice.

-Khan did.
-The ancient conqueror went quiet for half a beat too long.
-Then he filed it — with the slow deliberateness of a man cataloguing something he didn't yet have a category for.
+Khan noted the mistake.
+The ancient conqueror filed it with the slow deliberateness of a man cataloguing something he didn't yet have a category for.

 Sound before sight, Khan said, the Sovereign's resonance thrumming in Will's skull.
 Tell me what you hear.